DeLorean Motor Company: Downturn and bankruptcy

 In the end, sufficient funds could not be raised to keep the company alive.
 DMC went bankrupt in 1982, taking with it 2,500 jobs and over $100 million in investments.
 The British Government attempted to revive some usable remnants of the manufacturing facility without success, and the Dunmurry factory was closed.
 DeLorean himself retired in New Jersey, and the dream with which he had mesmerized Britain's Labour government, of industry rising out of the ashes of The Troubles in Northern Ireland, was shattered.
 He claimed that the DMCL was deliberately closed for political reasons, and at the time of closing was a solidly viable company with millions of dollars in the bank and two years of dealer orders on the books.

 Approximately 9,000 cars were made between January 1981 and December 1982, although actual production figures are unclear and estimates differ.
-Some of the cars manufactured in 1982, but not shipped to the states (as the US arm of DMC had no money to 'buy' the cars from the factory in Northern Ireland), with 15XXX and 16XXX Vehicle Identification Numbers are actually 1982 models that were given later VINs, dated 1983, by Consolidated International (now known as Big Lots), a company that had a buyback program with DMC and had bought out the remaining unsold cars and also the inventory of unused parts left in the factory after the bankruptcy.
+Some of the cars manufactured in 1982, but not shipped to the United States (as the US arm of DMC had no money to 'buy' the cars from the factory in Northern Ireland), with 15XXX and 16XXX Vehicle Identification Numbers are actually 1982 models that were given later VINs, dated 1983, by Consolidated International (now known as Big Lots), a company that had a buyback program with DMC and had bought out the remaining unsold cars and also the inventory of unused parts left in the factory after the bankruptcy.

+Folk tales in Ireland attribute the failure of DeLorean to the fact that the company had destroyed a sacred fairy fort to build its factory.

 The DeLorean assembly plant was eventually occupied by the French automotive supplier Montupet, which began to manufacture cast aluminum cylinder heads for automobile engines at the Dunmurry facility in 1989.
 As of Monputet's acquisition in 2015, the factory employed more than 600 people.
 The facility is currently operated as Montupet UK, a subsidiary of Linamar Corporation.
+A community of DeLorean enthusiasts reunite on a regular basis on the site's defunct test tracks (which they renovated for low-speed use), bringing along their replica DeLorean models to create a fleet that reached 62 DeLorean vehicles in June 2024.